Take control of your income in retirement. Learn more about the features and costs of our income streams and compare us with other pension funds.

 (a) fees in payment for the exercise of care and expertise in the investment of those assets (including performance fees); and

-(i) relate to the investment of assets of the entity; and
+(b) costs that relate to the investment of assets of the entity, other than:

-(ii) are not otherwise charged as an administration fee, a buy-sell spread, a switching fee, an exit fee, an activity fee, an advice fee or an insurance fee.
+(iii) costs that are otherwise charged as an administration fee, a buy-sell spread, a switching fee, an exit fee, an activity fee, an advice fee or an insurance fee.

 Our investment fees